S4M

-The S4M (С4М) was a Soviet special service pistol.
+The S4M (С4М) was a silent derringer used by the Soviet secret services.

 History

-Due to the politically devastating nature inherent in this design, the S4M was kept highly secret.
+The S4M was kept highly secret.
 Information on the pistol was not known by Western governments until well after the end of the Cold War.

 Design

 The S4M was a simple break-open, two-shot derringer, but the unique features came from its specialized ammunition, designed around a cut-down version of the 7.62×39mm rounds used in the Soviet AK-47.

 The casings of the round contained a piston-like plunger between the bullet and the powder that would move forward inside the casing when fired.
 The piston would push the round down the barrel and plug the end of the casing, completely sealing off any explosive gases in the casing.
 This, combined with the inherently low-velocity round resulted in a truly silent pistol.

 The nature of the gun and ammunition led to it being wildly inaccurate outside of point-blank range.

 To add further confusion and throw possible suspicion away from the assassin, the barrel rifling was designed to affect the bullet in such a way that ballistics experts would not only conclude that the round was fired from an AK-47, but that the round was fired from several hundred metres away.